Omaralsaabi/Mutaradif/README.md

 The Synonym Generator is a Python tool designed to generate and refine synonyms for Arabic words using the Ollama Engine and LLMs.
 It allows users to specify a word, model, number of synonyms, and a similarity threshold to retrieve the most relevant synonyms based on cosine similarity.

+## New Features

+- NEW: English language now supported. and auto detected.

 ## Features

 - Generate synonyms for Arabic words.